cylc/cylc-doc/src/user-guide/running-suites.rst

 - re-install from source, and warm start from the beginning of the current cycle point

-A warm start (see :ref:`Warm Start`) does not need a suite state checkpoint, but it wipes out prior run history, and it could re-run a significant number of tasks that had already completed.
+A warm start (see :ref:`Warm Start`) does not need the suite database, but it could re-run a significant number of tasks that had already completed.

 To restart the suite, the critical Cylc files that must be restored are: